Blue sapphires are the birthstone for September and symbolise fidelity, nobility and truth.

 As the name suggests, it is the gemstone for lovers of the sea and is said to give protection to the wearer.

 Like the emerald, it is an 8 on the MoH scale of stone hardness and so should be worn with some care.
-Our aquamarines are set in white gold or platinum to best offset their delicate blue and we source our aquamarines from Sri Lanka, Thailand, Zambia and Brazil and Mozambique.
+Our aquamarines are set in white gold or platinum to best offset their delicate blue and we source our aquamarines from Sri Lanka, Thailand, Zambia and Mozambique.

 Garnets are the birthstone for January.
 They are known for an association with love and vitality.